 Core-to-Core agreements mean that, with the completion of an associate degree, the general education (core) requirements have already been completed when you transfer to the agreement school.
 Some Core-to-Core Agreements apply to all majors at a transfer school; some apply only to specific majors.
 Check out individual agreements!
 Bucks has formal Core-to-Core Agreements with the following schools.

 In addition, some schools have generous transfer policies which exempt transfer students from part or most of the core / general education / liberal arts requirements.
-See transfer policies for Cabrini College, Cedar Crest College and DeSales University.
+See transfer policies for Cabrini College, Cedar Crest College, DeSales University and Holy Family (Community Bridge).

 Transfer Intent Agreements (sometimes called Dual Admission Agreements) assure admission (either to the school or only to specific programs) when certain requirements are met.
 Bucks has Intent Agreements with the following schools.

-Albright College, Arcadia University, Bloomsburg University, Cabrini College, Chestnut Hill College, Delaware Valley College, Gwynedd-Mercy College, Holy Family University, Immaculata University, LaSalle University, Peirce College, Penn State Abington, Penn College of Art and Design, Rider University, Rosemont College, Saint Joseph's University College of Professional and Liberal Studies, and Temple University, and University of the Sciences.
+Albright College, Arcadia University, Bloomsburg University, Cabrini College, Chestnut Hill College, Delaware Valley College, East Stroudsburg University, Gwynedd-Mercy College, Holy Family University, Immaculata University, LaSalle University, Peirce College, Penn State Abington, Penn College of Art and Design, Rider University, Rosemont College, Saint Joseph's University, and Temple University, and University of the Sciences.